 In addition to the methods mentioned earlier, there are other effective techniques for removing scratches from stainless steel:

 WD-40 Method: For minor scratches, WD-40 can be used as a temporary fix.
 Spray a small amount onto a microfiber cloth and gently rub over the scratch in the direction of the grain.
-This method can also help restore shine but should be used cautiously10.
+This method can also help restore shine but should be used cautiously.

 Tackling Deep Scratches